UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <opt text="<code>name_initials(last_name = 'Grant', year_of_birth = 1987, first_name = 'Cameron')</code>">

-Since we are defining our our arguments with their names and values, this one will result with an output of `CG1987`.
+Since we are defining our arguments with their names and values, this one will result in an output of `CG1987`.

 </opt>